Where is the Definition of Assault in Indiana Code?

 The Definition of Criminal Recklessness

 Another offense similar to assault in Indiana code, is called “criminal recklessness.”
 This offense, as defined in Indiana Code 35-42-2-2, pertains to someone recklessly, knowingly, or intentionally performing an act that creates a substantial risk of bodily injury to another person.
 Under most circumstances, someone who commits this act would be charged with a Class B misdemeanor.
-However, criminal recklessness can be a Level 6 felony if the offense was committed while armed with a deadly weapon or the person committed aggressive driving that resulted in the serious bodily injury of another person.
+However, criminal recklessness in Indiana can be a Level 6 felony if the offense was committed while armed with a deadly weapon or the person committed aggressive driving that resulted in the serious bodily injury of another person.
 Furthermore, one can be charged with Level 5 criminal recklessness if they committed the offense by shooting a firearm into an inhabited dwelling or other building/place where people are likely to gather; or if they committed aggressive driving that resulted in the death or catastrophic injury of another person.

 Charged with a Crime Similar to Assault in Indiana?